11.3 Grievance Procedure

 11.3.1 Purpose and Scope

 1. This procedure is intended to provide a means for faculty to seek redress regarding employment-related concerns.
-This process can only be used for matters directly affecting the faculty member’s working conditions or work assignments.
-Subject to the limitations set forth in 11.3.1 B, faculty members may file a grievance under this procedure for any action, inaction, or decision by a Mines employee that has a tangible adverse professional impact on the faculty member and that the faculty member has reasonable grounds to believe was unfair or arbitrary.
+Subject to the limitations set forth in 11.3.1 B, faculty members may file a grievance under this procedure for any action, inaction, or decision by a Mines employee that has a tangible adverse professional impact on the faculty member.

 2. This grievance process cannot be used to review:

-1. Matters involving performance evaluations, allegations of discrimination, sexual harassment, promotion and tenure, or other matters covered by Board of Trustees policies and procedures, including other Faculty Handbook or Academic Affairs procedures that contain specific avenues of appeal.
+1. Matters covered by the Board of Trustees or other institutional policies and procedures, including other Faculty Handbook or Academic Affairs procedures that contain specific avenues of appeal.
+For clarity, performance evaluations cannot be grieved under this Section 11.3.

 2. A decision or action by the Board of Trustees.

-3. Any matter pertaining to broad areas of the fiscal management, staffing or structure of the university, Mines policies, procedures, and practices of a general nature.
-Examples of such items include the annual budget, operating procedures and protocols, organizational structure, etc.
+3. Any matter pertaining to broad areas of the fiscal management, staffing or structure of the university, scheduling, Mines policies, procedures, and practices of a general nature.
+Examples of such items include the annual budget, operating procedures and protocols, Human Resourced programs or procedures, and organizational structure.

 4. Any matter for which the resolution is not under the control of the university.
-Examples of these might include federal regulations governing recruitment, grant operations and reporting, state statutory or rule requirements, generally accepted accounting practices, approved fringe rates, etc.
+Examples of these might include federal and state regulations governing employment, grant operations and reporting, state statutory or rule requirements, generally accepted accounting practices, and approved fringe rates.

-3. Grievances that are frivolous, vexatious, retaliatory, initiated in bad faith, are filed to harass or annoy the Respondent, or grievances that are on their face clearly unreasonable, are not to be filed and may result in sanctions or disciplinary actions against the individual(s) who filed the grievance.
-If the Respondent believes that the grievance meets the conditions described in this Paragraph C, he or she may ask the Grievance Hearing Panel to consider this in its findings and recommend sanctions against the Grievant.
+3. An individual may not file grievances that are frivolous, vexatious, retaliatory, initiated in bad faith, are filed to harass or annoy the Respondent, or grievances that are clearly unreasonable.
+Engaging in such behavior may result in sanctions or disciplinary actions against the individual(s) who filed the grievance.
+This determination will be made by the HRL during their initial review.
+If the Respondent believes that the grievance meets the conditions described in this Paragraph C, they may ask the Grievance Hearing Panel to consider this in its findings and recommend sanctions against the Grievant.
 If such a request is made, the panel will include in its report to the Decision Maker a section regarding the Respondent’s request (see 11.3.4.
 K below).

 11.3.2 Terms

-1. “Respondent” refers to the individual whose decisions, actions, or inactions have given rise to the Grievant’s concerns.
+1. “Respondent” refers to the individual or individuals whose alleged decisions, actions, or inactions have given rise to the Grievant’s concerns.

 2. “Decision Maker” refers to the Provost or Vice President who is charged with making the decision.

-3. “Panel” refers to the Grievance Hearing Panel selected using the process defined in Sections 11.3.4 F and G of this grievance procedure.
+3. “Panel” refers to the Grievance Hearing Panel selected using the process defined in Sections 11.3.4 F, G and H of this grievance procedure.

 11.3.3 Informal Resolution